Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Wearing of Pavlick harness

-Positioned in abduction of legs, hip flexion, and knee flexion through a series of straps to keep infant in this position
+Positioned in abduction of legs, hip flexion, and knee flexion through a series of straps to keep the infant in this position

-Change from wearing 24 hours a day to only a night is determined by orthopedic physician via x-ray and ultrasound
+Change from wearing 24 hours a day to only a night is determined by an orthopedic physician via x-ray and ultrasound

 Club foot